Philipy-Ferreira/data-analyst/README.md

 ## Portfolio Projects
 Here is a brief overview of my projects.
 Click on the links to see the full project details.

-### Cityspot
+### Olist

 **Overview:**
-CitySpot is a data-driven project designed to help individuals choose the best city to live in based on their lifestyle and priorities.
-By aggregating global data on cost of living, safety, healthcare, climate, and inclusivity, CitySpot transforms raw information into actionable insights.
-Using Python for data cleaning and EDA, and Power BI for interactive visualization, the project enables users to easily compare cities and discover their ideal destination.

-**Goal:**
-* Collect and structure socio-economic, cultural, and environmental data from reliable sources.
-* Analyze and compare different destinations based on key criteria.
-* Develop an interactive dashboard in Power BI for visualization and personalized recommendations.
+Olist is a Brazilian retail technology company that provides an ecosystem of solutions designed to help businesses manage and grow their sales operations.
+Olist supports more than 50,000 businesses across Brazil, providing digital infrastructure that enables entrepreneurs, retailers, distributors, and service providers to operate and scale their businesses across multiple sales channels.
+With a dataset of 100k orders from 2016 to 2018 made at multiple marketplaces in Brazil, I looked at:

+**Main questions:**
+* How is the marketplace actually performing?
+* How efficiently are orders being fulfilled?
+* What determines customer satisfaction?

+**Main Insights:**

+* To be written what was found

 **Tools / Skills Used:**
 - Python (Google Colab): data cleaning, EDA (Matplotlib / Seaborn), modeling (K-Means, classification)
 - Excel: initial data inspection, calculations, quality checks
 - Power Query: advanced data transformation
 - Power BI: interactive dashboard, key indicators visualization

-**Result:**
-CitySpot demonstrates that multi-source data can guide individuals in choosing cities that match their lifestyle.
-Analysis shows cost of living alone isn’t reliable; safety, healthcare, climate, and social inclusion are key.
-Regional patterns highlight Europe’s premium healthcare vs. Asia’s high quality of life at lower cost.

 [See full project CitySpot](Projects/CitySpot/)